djGrrr/8311-xgspon-bypass/README.md

 ## fix-bell-vlans.sh
 This script will fix all the issues with multi-service vlans, and will use detect-bell-config.sh to detect the bell configuration.

 You can remap the local VLANs used by setting fwenvs `bell_internet_vlan` and `bell_services_vlan`.
-For example, to change the Internet VLAN to 335, run the following twice:
+To change the Internet VLAN to 335 for example, run the following twice:
 `fw_setenv bell_internet_vlan 335`
-To make the Internet traffic untagged, set the `bell_internet_vlan` to 0.
+To make the Internet traffic untagged, set `bell_internet_vlan` to 0.
 The Services VLAN must always be tagged.

 This is best put on a crontab to ensure the settings are applied at all times, it can be run multiple times without erroring:
 `* * * * * /root/fix-bell-vlans.sh`